The Seven Enemies of the Flesh

 The first step to defeating these fleshly enemies is to acknowledge their existence and the problems they are causing, acknowledging that have we have either made a god of ourselves, others, or things.
 It is important to look at how we take life into our own hands without considering what God might do for us.
 When God is not on the throne of our hearts our flesh is.

 The next phase after discovery is to forgive and be forgiven.
-Both our sin and the sins committed against us were borne by and suffered for by Jesus who hung on a cross bearing it all in His body.
+Both our sin and the sins committed against us were born by and suffered for by Jesus who hung on a cross bearing it all in His body.
 His blood covered it all.

-Next we must repent and turn away from our old ways, attitudes, behaviors, and fleshly reactions as we discover each unconquered territory of our soul.
+Next, we must repent and turn away from our old ways, attitudes, behaviors, and fleshly reactions as we discover each unconquered territory of our soul.

 We need put our faith in God for every insecurity and need we have and consciously choose not to worship ourselves by doing what we want nor do we worship others by doing what we think they want us to be and do.